ehlesp/smallab-k8s-pve-guide/G903 - Appendix 03 ~ Customization of the motd file.md

-# G903 - Appendiz 03 ~ Customization of the motd file
+# G903 - Appendix 03 ~ Customization of the motd file

 Every time you open a new shell terminal, no matter if remotely or locally, you see a bunch of lines over the starting prompt.
 In Debian, those lines are stored in the `/etc/motd` file and can be modified or completely replaced by any other text.